cozy/cozy-client/docs/getting-started.md

 ```

 Usually, the token and URI are provided by the stack on the DOM node `<div role="application">`.
-When using this, you can instantiate a client with :
+When using this, you can instantiate a client with:

 ```
 const client = CozyClient.fromDOM({